Everything to Know About Withdrawals From Apex Trader Funding

 What Happens When Requesting a Payout?

 When you have reached the profit requirements, you must go to the website and go to the Payout Request page.
-You must have reached the withdraw threshold (safety net), and only $500 of your total payout can be taken from this safety net.
+You must have reached the withdrawal threshold (safety net), and only $500 of your total payout can be taken from this safety net.

 Assuming you follow all of the steps correctly, your payout will be processed within 48 hours, and payment should be sent out within 3-4 business days.
 You are free to continue trading the same day after it has been approved.
 This is not always allowed at some firms; some may require you to halt trading until the payout is processed.